BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_3_Integrating_with_Hardware_Wallets.md

 > :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 One of the greatest powers of PSBTs is the ability to hand transactions off to hardware devices.
 This will be a great development tool for you if you continue to program with Bitcoin.
-However, you can't test it out if you're using one of the configurations we suggest for this course — a VM on Linode per [§2.2](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/master/02_2_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md) or an even more farflung option such an AWS per [§2.3](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/master/02_3_Setting_Up_Bitcoin_Core_Other.md) — because obviously you won't  have any way to hook a hardware device up to your remote, virtual machine
+However, you can't test it out if you're using one of the configurations we suggest for this course — a VM on Linode per [§2.2](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/master/02_2_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md) or an even more farflung option such an AWS per [§2.3](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/master/02_3_Setting_Up_Bitcoin_Core_Other.md) — because obviously you won't  have any way to hook a hardware device up to your remote, virtual machine.

+>: ***What is a Hardware Wallet?*** A hardware wallet is an electronic device that improves the security of cryptocurrency by maintaing all the private keys on the device, rather than ever putting them on a device directly connected to the internet.
+Wallets have specific protocols for providing online interactions, usually managed by a program through a USB port.
+In this case, we'll be managing them with `bitcoin-cli` and the `hwy.py` program.

-So, you have three options for moving through this chapter on hardware wallets: (1) read along without testing the code; (2) install Bitcoin on a local machine to fully test these commands; or (3) skip straight ahead to [Chapter 8: Expanding Bitcoin Transactions in Other Ways](08_0_Expanding_Bitcoin_Transactions_Other.md).
+You have three options for moving through this chapter on hardware wallets: (1) read along without testing the code; (2) install Bitcoin on a local machine to fully test these commands; or (3) skip straight ahead to [Chapter 8: Expanding Bitcoin Transactions in Other Ways](08_0_Expanding_Bitcoin_Transactions_Other.md).
 We suggest option #1, but if you really want to test these commands out we'll also give some support for #2 by talking about using a Macintosh for testing (a hardware-platform supported by [Bitcoin Standup](https://github.com/BlockchainCommons/Bitcoin-Standup)).

 > :warning: **VERSION WARNING:** PSBTs are an innovation from Bitcoin Core v 0.17.0.
 Earlier versions of Bitcoin Core will not be able to work with the PSBT while it is in process (though they will still be able to recognize the final transaction).
 The HWI interface appeared in Bitcoin Core v 0.18.0, but as long as you are using our suggested setup with Bitcoin Standup, it should all be fully integrated.